 Steps to Maintain Compliance

 Conduct Regular Internal Audits: One of the best ways to stay on top of compliance is by performing regular internal audits.
 These audits help you identify any potential problems before they become serious.
 By checking your processes regularly, you can ensure that your FSMS continues to meet GFSI standards.
 Regular audits also prepare you for any future inspections from external auditors.
-A resource like AIB International offers detailed guidance on how to conduct effective internal audits.

 Continuous Monitoring: Keep a close watch on your critical control points (CCPs) and other key parts of your food safety plan.
 Continuous monitoring is important to make sure everything is running smoothly and that no hazards are slipping through the cracks.
 Regular checks help you catch any issues early and keep your processes in line with GFSI standards.